Recently published research by the University of Augsburg shows that divestment works:

-News is coming thick and fast on the death throes of the fossil fuel industry, and last month (May 2021) the International Energy Agency released the most damning report to date on the future of fossil fuels, announcing the requirements to avoid climate catastrophe include, "From 2021: No new oil and gas fields approved for development; no new coal mines".
+News is coming thick and fast on the death throes of the fossil fuel industry, and in May 2021 the International Energy Agency released the most damning report to date on the future of fossil fuels, announcing the requirements to avoid climate catastrophe include, "From 2021: No new oil and gas fields approved for development; no new coal mines".

 NEW COMMITTEE, NEW START?

 Over the last 4 years, by continuing to own fossil fuels, SPF has pursued a climate risk strategy which was sub-optimal.
 Simultaneously, this strategy resulted in lower financial returns, increased risks and was morally indefensible.

 In our assessment of Surrey Pension Fund's performance, we analyse six areas where SPF has fallen short, together with recommendations for a future which will protect the planet and benefit fund members and their pensions: